jamesCodes808/401-final/README.md

 What is your plan if you start to fall behind?

-- We'll decide to take a little extra time and plan out what needs to be done.
-Before or after class with a fresh mind Potentially reevaluate goals and features, and complete what needs to be done for a working MVP.
+- We will choose to allocate some additional time to strategize the necessary tasks.
+This will be done either before or after class, when our minds are refreshed.
+We may also consider reassessing our objectives and functionalities, and diligently accomplish all the essential elements required for a functional minimum viable product (MVP).

 How will you communicate after hours and on the weekend?